waldmanz/gettingcleaningdata/CodeBook.md

 14. Remove Activity_Number column (redundant with Activity_Label)

-15. Output result to space-delimited file named tidy_dataset.txt
+15. Output result to space-delimited file named final_tidy_dataset.txt

 Reference raw data used for this project: